Our new book is done. It is $2.99 on the Kindle Store. I would love to hear what you think about it. Click this link or the cover to read a sample.

 Still when I stand on the westernmost edge of the Point on Emerald Isle where the picture at the top of the post was taken, I am mindful that the web of life that supports us all is easily disrupted or even ended.
 As I look out in the Atlantic Ocean from the Point, I know that I am standing on a beach that isn't on most maps and could be gone after the next Nor'easter.
 Still you don't have to be standing on movable sand in the Altantic to be at risk.

 On April 8, 2011, two tornadoes touched down in Pulaski, Virginia.
 By all accounts these are the first two tornadoes in the town's recorded history.
 Approximately 400 homes were damaged or destroyed according to the Roanoke Times.
 According to a report from a friend, one tornado came across the mountains before touching down in downtown Pulaski and then crossed Interstate 81 and damaged a local service station.
 On Saturday, April 9, Pulaski enforced a curfew and thousands are still without power.
-Our friend living there tells me that the number of trees destroyed is hard to comprehend.
+Our friend living there tells me that the number of trees destroyed is hard to comprehend but that people are pulling together to help each other.

 Weather like life is something that we cannot predict.
 This past winter with its snow on the coast is further proof of that.